Kotugoda Dhammawasa Mahanayaka Thera: Religious service

 His religious work grew when he associated with several notable Buddhist chiefs such as Most Ven.
 Kalukondayave Pannasekara Nayaka Thera, Most Ven.
 Welivitiye Sorata Nayaka Thera, Most Ven.
 Walane Sitthissara Thera, Most Ven.
 Paravahara Vajiranana Nayaka Thera.
 Under the guidance of Ven.
 Narada Thera and Ven.
-Piyadassi Thera, Dhammawasa Thero started his missionary activities.
+Piyadassi Thera, Dhammawasa Thera started his missionary activities.
 On July 10, 1954, he received Higher Ordination at the Udakkukhepa Seemamalakaya, where Most Ven.
 Beruwala Siri Sumangala Sirinivasa Mahanayaka Thera served as the 'Uppajjhaya' and Most Ven.
 Ambalangoda Dhammakusala Mahanayaka Thera, Most Ven.
 Moratuwe Sasanaratana Anunayaka Thera and Most Ven.
 Moratuwe Pemaratana Thera served as the 'Kammacariyas'.

 After Higher Ordination, he became a prolific author and published more than 36 books on various subjects related to Buddhism since the 1960s including: Nivanata Maga, Ketumati Rajadhaniya, Kosala Raju Dutu Sihina, Dhammo Have Rakkhati Dhammacari.
 He also established the Bauddhodaya Association at Sri Dharmapalaramaya, Mount Lavinia to boost his literacy work.
 Then he started to publish a 'Vesak Annual'.
 He held various posts within the Amarapura Nikaya, including: his appointment in 1970 as an ordained member of the Working Committee and to the Post of Honorary Prelate (Maha Nayaka).
 In 1981 he became the Chief Ecclesiastical Sangha Nayaka and in 1990 as the Deputy Chief (Anunayaka) of the Amarapura Nikaya and was elected the Secretary (Lekhakadhikari).
 In 1980, he was appointed Amarapura Co-Secretary (Sama Lekhakadhikari) and in 1992, he became Chief Secretary (Maha Lekhakadhikari).
 In the meantime, he became the pioneering figure to achieve Sanghadhikarana Panatha (Ecclesiastical Act) which was drafted and approved.

 On 3 October 2008, he was appointed to the post of chairman.
 Meanwhile, he devoted his time to the dissemination of Dhamma in foreign countries, both Asia and the West, such as India, Nepal, China, Japan, Myanmar, Bhutan, Germany, the United Kingdom and America.
 He was conferred with the "Aggamahapandita" title by the Burmese government on March 2, 2007, at Swarnaguha Hall, Myanmar.
-On December 17, 2016, Kotugoda Dhammavasa Anunayaka Thero became the Mahanayaka of the Amarapura Nikaya.
-On 26 May 2017, came the ecclesiastical appointment as supreme Mahanayaka Thera of the Amarapura Nikaya following the demise of Most Venerable Agga Maha Panditha Davuldena Gnanissara Thero.
+On December 17, 2016, Kotugoda Dhammavasa Anunayaka Thera became the Mahanayaka of the Amarapura Nikaya.
+On 26 May 2017, came the ecclesiastical appointment as supreme Mahanayaka Thera of the Amarapura Nikaya following the demise of Most Venerable Agga Maha Panditha Davuldena Gnanissara Thera.